-Palliative Care services must receive prior authorization from the Alliance.
-To receive reimbursement for Palliative Care services, the provider must include the authorization number on the claim form, as well as a U1 modifier as described below.
+Palliative Care services do not require prior authorization from the Alliance.
 Claims for Palliative Care services will be processed in accordance with Alliance policies and procedures.
 If Palliative Care services are provided to members with OHC or Medicare, the services rendered must be billed to the primary insurance first.
 The claim should be then sent to the Alliance with the primary insurer's explanation of benefits.
 All applicable coordination of benefit rules applies to claims for Palliative Care services.